mlammens/ENS-610/Meeting-13-Air-Pollution.md

 ### Lovett et al.

 * They make an important point that because so many of the pollutants that are considered "air pollutants" become deposited on the land, then leech into the water, they also lead to water pollution

+* I think it's worth discussion the "Certainty of Information" section in a bit more detail as a group.
+Why the emphasis on experimental / gradient studies?

+* Review Figure 1.
+Let's make sure we understand the "Green Line" / "Red Line" approach to dealing with novel (or current) toxins.